evgenilos/ansible-wordpress/README.md

-# Automated process of Wordpress installation on Ubuntu 14.04
+# Automated installation of Wordpress on Ubuntu 14.04

 ## Introduction